John Biebel: That Early Push

 conditions to distort the canvas's surface, drawing on paintings with ball point pens.
 As always, I want to remove the pristine and untouchable

-nature of paintings so that they reflected the actual process from which they were made.
+nature of painting so that it reflected the actual process from which they were made.

-cherish this notion, but I can equally cherish a painter like Ingres, whose work was primarily about removing any suggestion that his works were
+cherish this notion, but I can equally cherish a painter like Ingres, whose realism was so untouchable that some of his works look like photographs.

 New England, and England: